 As a metal oxide semiconductor, ZnO possesses properties such as excellent chemical stability, strong oxidizing capability, and cost-effective production, offering broad application prospects.
-However, ZnO absorbs only a limited amount of sunlight and undergoes photoexcited electron-hole recombination due to its large band gap.4 Consequently, considerable efforts have been made to enhance its optical absorption and photocatalytic activity under illumination with visible light, for example by combining ZnO with graphene or g-C3N4.5-7 Nevertheless, the effect of substrate on the structural and optical properties of ZnO-based composites remains unclear.
+However, ZnO absorbs only ultraviolet light due to its large band gap, while its photoexcited electrons and holes undergo rapid recombination, an intrinsic limitation that reduces photocatalytic efficiency.4 Consequently, considerable efforts have been made to enhance its optical absorption and photocatalytic activity under illumination with visible light, for example by combining ZnO with graphene or g-C3N4.5-7 Nevertheless, the effect of substrate on the structural and optical properties of ZnO-based composites remains unclear.
 Additionally, comparing the degradation efficiency of rifampicin antibiotic (Rif) under LED light is a practical approach to exploring the role of graphene in boosting the photocatalytic efficiency of ZnO/graphene, ZnO/g-C3N4, and ZnO/graphene/g-C3N4.